-- child may indicate that they are going for a special event (in the UK or abroad).
+- Child may indicate that they are going for a special event

-Definition: under 18’s sending or posting sexually suggestive images, including nude or semi-nude photographs via mobile devices or the internet.
+Youth produces sexual imagery is the sending or posting of sexually suggestive images, including nude or semi-nude photographs via mobile devices or the internet by under 18s.

-- person under 18 creates a sexual image of themselves and shares it with another person under 18
+- a person under 18 creating a sexual image of themselves and sharing it with another person under 18

-- a person under 18 shares an image of another under 18 with another person under 18 or an adult
+- a person under 18 sharing an image of another person under 18 with another person under 18 or an adult

-- a person under 18 is in possession of sexual imagery created by another person under 18
+- a person under 18 in possession of sexual imagery created by another person under 18

-- under 18s sharing sexual texts without sexual imagery
+- a person under 18 sharing sexual texts without sexual imagery

 - adults sharing sexual imagery of under 18s.
 (This is child sexual abuse and must always be reported to police.)